oarkflow/date/README.md

 > returns error

 // Return a string that represents the layout to parse the given date-time.
-// For certain highly complex date formats, ParseFormat may not be accurate,
+// For certain highly complex date formats, ParseFormat's return value may
-// even if ParseAny is able to correctly parse it (e.g., anything that starts
+// not be accurate (if this is the case, the returned format string will be a
+// different length, than the input).
+In these cases, ParseAny will still be
+// able to successfully parse the format, but this return value will fail to
-// with a weekday).
-layout, err := dateparse.ParseFormat("May 8, 2009 5:57:51 PM")
+// parse.
+For example, anything that starts with a full weekday will fail. layout, err := dateparse.ParseFormat("May 8, 2009 5:57:51 PM")
 > "Jan 2, 2006 3:04:05 PM"

 ```

 Performance Considerations
 ----------------------------------